-The Community Review Board (the “board” or the “CRB”) hears complaints involving Hampshire College students and makes determinations regarding matters of fact surrounding specific complaints and makes findings of whether a respondent violated the Norms for Community Living and Policies, and if finding a violation, determines sanctions.
+The Community Review Board (the “board” or the “CRB”) hears alleged violations involving Hampshire College students and makes determinations regarding matters of fact surrounding specific complaints and makes findings of whether a respondent violated the Code of Conduct, and if finding a violation, determines sanctions.
 This determination of sanctions takes into account, as appropriate, any mitigating, extenuating, and/or aggravating circumstances discovered in the course of the board’s review.

-The board is active during the academic year, until 7 days before residence halls close each semester.
+The board is active during the academic year, until the final day of the Hampshire College advising/progress review period each semester.
 The board is not in session during College breaks and holidays.
-Complaints referred to the CRB when the board is not in session, or filed within a timeframe that does not allow them to be heard while the board is in session, may be referred to the dean of students office for adjudication by a dean’s hearing or, at the discretion of the dean of students office, postponed to the next session of the board.
+Complaints referred to the CRB when the board is not in session, or filed within a timeframe that does not allow them to be heard while the board is in session, may be referred to the dean of students office for adjudication by an administrative hearing or, at the discretion of the dean of students office, postponed to the next session of the board.

-For reports of violation of the Gender-based and Sexual Misconduct Policy and other violations of Norms of Community Living and Policies that are alleged to have occurred as part of the same circumstances as the Gender-based and Sexual Misconduct Policy complaint, a separate investigation process, which may lead to a hearing before a panel made up of members of the CRB may be convened.
-For details on investigation and hearing processes for sexual misconduct cases, please see the complaints, investigation, and hearing processes section of the Gender-based and Sexual Misconduct Policy.
+For reports of violation of the Sexual Misconduct, Relationship Violence, and Stalking Policy and other violations of Norms of Community Living and Policies that are alleged to have occurred as part of the same circumstances as the Sexual Misconduct, Relationship Violence, and Stalking Policy complaint, a separate investigation process, which may lead to a hearing before a panel made up of members of the CRB may be convened.
+For details on investigation and hearing processes through the Sexual Misconduct, Relationship Violence, and Stalking Policy, please see the policy.

 Board members receive an in-depth training at the beginning of each calendar year as well as meet for regular in-service training throughout the academic year.
 Members joining at times outside of the calendar year will also receive an in-depth training.